Black Bean Sauce

 Stir in the cornstarch mixture and simmer for another minute or until thickened.

-Let the Chinese Black Bean Paste / Chinese Black Bean Sauce cool and then store it in the fridge in an airtight container, preferably a glass jar.
+Let the black bean sauce cool and then store it in the fridge in an airtight container, preferably a glass jar.
 Will keep for up to 2 weeks.

-For more delicious homemade Asian condiments be sure to try our:
+For more delicious homemade Asian condiments be sure to try my:

 - Teriyaki Sauce